ethpandaops/ethereum-package/README.md

 `flashbots/mev-boost-relay:0.27` and later support `capella_fork_epoch` at `0` but this seems to require a few flags enabled on the `lighthouse` beacon client including `--always-prefer-builder-payload` and `--disable-peer-scoring`

-Users are recommended to use [`examples/capella-mev.yaml`](./examples/capella-mev.yaml); as inspiration for reliable payload delivery.
+Users are recommended to browse the example tests [`./github/tests`](./github/tests); as inspiration for different ways to use the package.

 ## Pre-funded accounts at Genesis